BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- Hand weapon
+- [Hand Weapon]
-- War spear
+- [War Spear]
 - The Horn of Lossarnach

 **HEROIC ACTIONS**

-- Heroic Strength
+- [Heroic Strength]

 **SPECIAL RULES**

 - **The Horn of Lossarnach** `ACTIVE`

-A war horn.
-Once per game at the beginning of his Activation, Forlong may use it to give friendly models within 12" of him the Terror special rule until the end of the turn.
+A [war horn][War Horn].
+Once per game at the beginning of his Activation, Forlong may use it to give friendly models within 12" of him the [Terror] special rule until the end of the turn.

 - **Lord of Lossarnach** `PASSIVE`